University of Texas at Austin

 The University of Texas at Austin is a member of the Council of Graduate Schools and we subscribe to the council’s Resolution Regarding Graduate Scholars, Fellows, Trainees and Assistants.
 This resolution states that students are under no obligation to respond to offers of financial support prior to April 15.

-• If I am granted admission with financial support, may I respond prior to April 15?
+• If I am granted admission with financial support, may I respond earlier than April 15?

 Yes.
 You are encouraged to respond to our offer as soon as possible which will assist us with our admissions process.